History of the Pakistan Air Force: 1989–2001: sanctions and the 'lost decade'

-Desperate for a new high-tech combat aircraft, between late 1990 and 1993 the PAF evaluated the European Panavia Tornado MRCA (multi-role combat aircraft) and rejected it.
-The Mirage 2000E and an offer from Poland for the supply of MiG-29 and Su-27 were also considered but nothing materialised.
+Desperate for a new high-tech combat aircraft, between late 1990 and 1993 the PAF evaluated the European Panavia PA-200 Tornado IDS GR.4 MRCA (multi-role combat aircraft) and rejected it.
+The Mirage 2000E and an offer from Poland for the supply of MiG-29A and Su-27P were also considered but nothing materialised.
 In 1992 the PAF again looked at the Mirage 2000, reviving a proposal from the early 1980s to procure around 20–40 aircraft, but again a sale did not occur because France did not want to sell a fully capable version due to political reasons.
 In August 1994 the PAF was offered the Saab JAS-39 Gripen by Sweden, but again the sale did not occur because 20% of the Gripen's components were from the U.S. and Pakistan was still under U.S. sanctions.

 In mid-1992 Pakistan was close to signing a contract for the supply of forty Dassault Mirage 2000, equipped with Thomson-CSF RDM/7 radars, from France but the deal was never signed.
 In mid-1994 it was reported that the Russian manufacturers Sukhoi and Mikoyan were offering the Su-27 and MiG-29.
 But Pakistan was later reported to be negotiating for supply of the Dassault Mirage 2000-5.
 French and Russian teams visited Pakistan on 27 November 1994 and it was speculated that interest in the Russian aircraft was to pressure France into reducing the price of the Mirage 2000.
 Stated requirement was for up to 40 aircraft.

 In 1996 it was reported that Pakistan was negotiating a $160 million contract for missiles with South Africa, believed to be for the Kentron (now Denel) U-Darter imaging-infra-red short range air-to-air missile.